 In the mid 90's the way to go without getting bankrupt was to put Princess callipers and bigger discs on the car so that was what I did.
 Stopping power was greatly improved over the original brakes but even during running in I managed to warp the discs due to overheating.
 After having them machined on the car twice within 4000 km I really got fed up with them.
 Something new had to come.

 So I went to a local brake expert (C&C Parts) for some advice on the various options that were available or could be made for the car.
 When I mentioned the set-up to him with the 2 pot Até callipers from a Ford and vented discs, as sold by TR7 specialist S&S Preparations, he advised me to go for that one.
 Biggest advantage is that all parts are readily available off the shelf and that pad choice (RS2000) is huge.
-Also the weight off the complete set-up is much less than the rather heavy Princess or TR7 brakes.
-The set was ordered and it has to be said that the performance has been quite good since they were fitted in the summer off 1999 (but not quite).
+Also the weight off the complete setup is much less than the rather heavy Princess or TR7 brakes.
+The set was ordered and it has to be said that the performance has been quite good since they were fitted in the summer off 1999.